kheidi/ML_OpportunisticScreening/notes/Questions.md

 # Questions
-- Columns L & M what is the orange text "Orange-w/ DXA" (I have a line that is also highlighted in blue, what does that mean?)
+- Columns L & M what is the orange text "Orange-w/ DXA"
 - Col D, what is Clinical F/U interval? (upvote!
 I had the same question, I think F/U might be followup, but what does it mean in terms of everything? days between appointments wouldn't make sense, but what else could it be a followup to?)
 - Alcohol abuse: does "Otherandunspecifiedalcoholdependence,unspecifieddrinkingbehavior" mean they DO or DO NOT have an alcohol abuse issue?
 	- Is 'Alcoholabuse,uncomplicated' mean they DO or DO NOT have an alcohol abuse issue?